-1. The rule of three: As a rule of thumb, audiences of presentations will remember three important topics from your presentation.
-As a result it is important to decide which three important messages you want to convey to your audience, and highlight them.
-Similarly it is important to structure your presentation into three distinct parts, an introduction, the middle and the conclusion.
+1. The rule of three: As a rule of thumb, audiences of presentations will remember three key topics from your presentation.
+As a result it is important to decide which three messages you want to convey to your audience, and highlight them.
+Similarly it is recommended that you structure your presentation into three distinct parts, an introduction, the middle and the conclusion.

 Tips on giving the presentation

 Once you have designed your presentation, giving it is a whole different experience, and can be very hit or miss.
-Here are some helpful tips to remember when presenting your presentation:
+Here are some helpful tips to remember when giving your presentation:

 1. When you are presenting, you are in charge: It is an important point to remember, that when you are giving a presentation, you are and must be in charge of the room.
-You are in the position of power as the audience has to respect your authority on the subject and pay attention. realising this fact will help build confidence, and help the candidate keep in control of the presentation, and keep the audience under their control.
+You are in the position of power as the audience has to respect your authority on the subject and pay attention. realising this fact will help build confidence, and help the candidate maintain control of the presentation, whilst keeping the audience under their control.

 2. Volume: Ensuring that you are loud enough to get everyone's attention is critical, but being too loud is also as serious an issue.
-Practice your voice volume before the assessment centre to gage how loud you are, and how loud you should be when giving presentations.
+Consider the volume of your voice before the assessment centre to gage how loud you are, and how loud you should be when giving presentations.
 Obviously the volume needed will depend on the size and acoustics of the room, but with practice you can gage an understanding of the volume needed.

 3. Use of humour: Fitting humour into a presentation can be a useful exercise, but it is not always appropriate or necessary.
-If the topic is one that allows the use of humour, then the occupational joke or humours illustration can be warranted, and can express interpersonal skills.
+If the topic is one that allows the use of humour, then an occupational joke or humourous illustration can be warranted, and can demonstrate interpersonal skills.